 - Sandy/gritty sensation

-Dry eye syndrome, often referred to as keratitis sicca or keratoconjunctivitis sicca, is caused by insufficient and/or poor quality tears.
-There are three main components to human tears.
+Dry eye syndrome, often referred to as keratitis sicca or keratoconjunctivitis sicca, is caused by insufficient and/or poor-quality tears.
+There are three main components of human tears.
 Most human tears are produced by the lacrimal gland.
 The oily component of tears is produced by the meibomian glands and the third component, the goblet cells, keeps all of the components mixed up.
 When one of the parts of this mixture becomes unbalanced, dry eye syndrome can occur.
 There are numerous reasons as to why these glands may not be doing their part.

 Treatment Options for Dry Eye Syndrome in Cleveland, Ohio.